Hide sensitive data

 Redact HTTP message content

-with the URLs you wish to enable redaction on.
-Redaction rules are not processed for URLs not listed in one of the HTTPURL
+You must specify an HTTPRedactor element with the URLs you wish to enable redaction on within the redaction configuration.
+Redaction rules are only processed for URLs listed in one of the HTTPURL values.
+Other elements have no effect if an HTTPRedactor is not defined.

 <HTTPRedactor>